mikanikos/Fork-Accountability/docs/tendermint-overview.md

 We limit the discussion to the agreement property only because its proof can be useful to better understand the fork accountability problem.
 We invite interested readers to read the official paper for a more formal, complete and rigorous proof of all the properties listed above.

-### Idea behind the proof of the Agreement property
+## Agreement property

-In this section we'll give a very intuitive proof of the agreement property for the Tendermint algorithm and show why the majority assumption is important for ensuring this property.
+In this section we'll give a simple proof of the agreement property for the Tendermint algorithm and show why the majority assumption is important for ensuring this property.

 The key idea behind the proof of the agreement property is that any two sets of *2f + 1* processes have at least one correct process in common respect to the Tendermint context.